RichCanvas3/did-agent/README.md

 - Support for **ERC-4337 smart accounts**.
 - Signature and verification support using **ERC-1271**.
-- Management of Account Abstraction DIDs, VCs, and VPs within the Veramo agent framework.
+- Management of ERC-8004 Agent DIDs, VCs, and VPs within the Veramo agent framework.